Sustainability

 Information Security Training

 To raise awareness of information security among all ZOZO employees, we conduct training on information security through e-learning to raise awareness.
-(Held once in fiscal 2020)
+(Held twice in fiscal 2022)

 Achieving ISMS Certification